Compassionate, Expert Support for Postpartum OCD and Intrusive Thought

 You're not losing your mind.
 You're not dangerous.
 You're not alone.

-If you’re having thoughts you wish you weren’t—violent images, sudden fears of harming your baby, or irrational worries that you’ll lose control—you’re not alone.
+If you’re having thoughts you wish you weren’t- scrary thoughts, violent images, sudden fears of harming your baby, or irrational worries that you’ll lose control—you’re not alone.
+Even though they aren't often talked about, the research tells us that around 88% of new parents experience them!
 These are called intrusive thoughts, and they are occasionally a symptom of Postpartum Obsessive-Compulsive Disorder (OCD).

 Postpartum Intrusive Thoughts and OCD make you doubt your safety, your intentions, and your worth.
 But you are still the loving, careful parent you’ve always been.